Skip to main content

 SWIFT OUR is ideal for contractual payments when the supplier expects to receive the full amount and reimbursements such as high-value transactions, payroll, legal settlements, or supplier terms requiring full delivery.

-Transfer fees for global payments made through the SWIFT OUR payment network typically depend on the sender's bank, the intermediary bank, the recipient's bank, the transfer speed, and destination, and range between EUR 10 to EUR 20 per transaction.
+Transfer fees for global payments made through the SWIFT OUR payment network typically depend on the sender's bank, the intermediary bank, the recipient's bank, the transfer speed, and the destination.

 Example

-Imagine your company is based in Spain and has a EUR base currency account in Payhawk.
-If you need to reimburse an employee located in Singapore in SGD, choose SWIFT OUR to make sure the full amount gets to the recipient.
+Imagine your company is based in the UK and has a GBP currency account in Payhawk.
+If you need to pay an invoice to a supplier in Japan in JPY, knowing that the supplier accepts minor deductions from the recipient and intermediary banks, choose SWIFT SHA over SWIFT OUR to save on fees.

 In this case:

-• The FX fee will be between 0.65% and 1% of the transferred amount
+• The FX markup will be 0.30% of the transferred amount

-In Payhawk, you can view the FX and/or transfer fees in the following locations:
+In Payhawk, you can view the FX markup and/or the transfer fees in the following locations:

 Useful resources